 What if a lockout notice or warrant of removal has already been issued?

 What if I live in a hotel/motel?
-Can I be evicted while the Executive Order is in place?
+Can I be evicted while the State Order is in place?

 Maybe.
-Governor Murphy’s Executive Order 106 permits a hotel or motel to evict a “transient guest or seasonal tenant.”
+The state order permits a hotel or motel to evict a “transient guest or seasonal tenant.”
 Longtime hotel and motel residents, along with many others, are not considered “transient” or “seasonal,” however, and therefore remain protected from eviction under the Order.
 In general, residents cannot be evicted if they “have no permanent housing to which they may safely or lawfully return and live at a hotel or motel on a continual basis.”
 Under Administrative Orders 2020-08 and 2020-09 (issued by the State Director of Emergency Management on April 4 and April 24), the following hotel and motel residents are generally protected from eviction:

 - those who are part of state initiatives aimed at getting people out of group shelters;